 How to Avoid Poor Hires

-Despite an estimated 60% of the workforce being actively disengaged, and up to 82% of companies admitting to making a bad or wrong choice of hire, up to 80% of organizations still rely on a single interview to recruit key personnel.
-Consequently you will still hear interviewers saying that they ‘had a good feeling about this candidate’ or ‘he was just like me.’
-A few weeks in to the new role and these recruiters bemoan the fact that they ‘followed their gut feel’ or ‘recruited a mini me.’
+Even before coronavirus accelerated the digital transformation of many organizations, up to 82% of companies admitted to making a bad or wrong choice.
+An astonishing 80% of organizations still rely on a single interview alone to recruit key personnel.
+Interviewers are still heard saying that they ‘had a good feeling about this candidate’ or ‘he was just like me.’
+A few weeks in to the new role and these recruiters will often bemoan the fact that they ‘followed their gut feel’ or managers ‘recruited a mini me.’

 So, here are 10 ways to avoid poor hires:

-- Ensure your recruitment strategy is robust and has a successful pre-screening process; this may include an application form and telephone interview.
+1. As the volume of applicants for most roles has increased dramatically over the past year, ensure your recruitment strategy is robust and has a successful and/or automated pre-screening process; this may include an online application form, followed by an initial telephone interview.
 Inappropriate candidates will often deselect themselves at these first hurdles.

-- Utilizing occupational tests, either at the pre-interview stage or at assessments centres, is another way to ensure that applicants are enthusiatic and suitable for the role.
-Occupational tests are designed to provide an objective and fair assessment of abilities and aptitude and to find out more about an individual’s own strengths, development areas and blind sports.
+3. Utilizing occupational tests either at the pre-interview stage or at online assessment centres is another way to ensure that applicants are keen and suitable for the role.
+Occupational Tests are designed to provide an objective and fair assessment of abilities and aptitude and to find out more about an individual’s own strengths, development areas and blind sports.
 There is strong evidence that tests can provide information which is reliable in predicting job success.
-Asking candidates to complete tests which mirror the real-life business environment is proving very successful in determining future success.
+Asking candidates to complete tests which mirror the real-life business environment is very successful in determining future success.

-- There has been some recent criticism of leadership competency frameworks, however, if an organization uses one with associated behaviours, it is easier for the recruiter to assess the candidate against these desired competencies in all stages of the selection process.
+4. Over the years there has been some criticism of leadership and management competency frameworks, however, if an organization has a framework with associated behaviours and values, it is easier for the recruiter to assess the candidate against these desired competencies in all stages of the selection process.
 The successful candidate can then identify, learn and adopt the behaviours in order to step up and be continually assessed against those competencies.
-However, in the absence of a set of competencies, KPIs and a list of priorities, a manager can easily lose focus and may even become overwhelmed or disheartened at not fulfilling his/her line managers’ expectations.
+However, in the absence of a set of competencies, behaviours, KPIs and a list of priorities, a manager can easily lose focus and may even become overwhelmed or disheartened at not fulfilling his/her own line managers’ expectations.

-- The most effective interviews are behaviour and competency based.
-Nowadays any candidate can download standard interview questions, however, asking them how they have or would behave in specific work situations is very effective in evaluating performance and predicting future potential.
-If you need to train up your managers in competency or behaviour based interviewing techniques, Natural Talent can help.
+5. The most effective interviews are behaviour and competency based.
+Nowadays any candidate can download standard interview questions, however, asking them how they have or would behave in specific work situations is very effective in evaluating performance and prediciting future potential.

-- Using an external qualified Assessor is also proven to provide an objective, balanced view and a correct evaluation of all the available data.
-Trained assessors are also adept at asking specific pinpointing questions to discover the real motivators of the candidate.
+7. Using an external qualified Assessor is also proven to provide an objective, balanced view and a correct evaluation of all the available data.
+Trained assessors are adept at asking specific pinpointing questions to discover the real motivators of the candidate.

-- Be honest about the job and any key issues; many companies will paint a rosy picture of the role, opportunities for progression and the company culture.
-Almost half of new employees complain that they were sold a very different scenario to the reality of their new position and subsequently will move on swiftly, or struggle to stay engaged.
+8. Be honest about the job; many companies will paint a rosy picture of the role, opportunities for progression and the company culture.
+Almost half of new employees complain that they were sold a very different scenario to the reality of their new position and consequently may try to move on swiftly or struggle to stay engaged.

-- There is no reason not to ask a successful candidate to spend a day with the team for a mutual evaluation of the likelihood of successful collaborative working.
+9. Despite the challenges of remote working, there is no reason not to ask a successful candidate to spend time with the team virtually for a mutual evaluation of the likelihood of successful collaborative working.

-- Around 65% of companies admit to not checking out any references for new recruits.
-Following up on even a standard reference with a previous Line Manager can limit costly mistakes.
+10. Around 65% of companies admit to not checking out any references for new recruits.
+Following up on even standard references with a previous Line Manager can limit costly mistakes.

-When companies invest in evidence based selection methods they are more likely to get the right people in to the right jobs, to avoid future expensive performance management issues and high rates of attrition.
+When companies invest in evidence-based selection methods they are more likely to get the right people in to the right jobs to avoid future time-consuming and expensive performance management issues and high rates of attrition.